oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 <br/>

 **Decode vs Case:**
-	- Decode is exclusive of oracle and less readeble than CASE expressions.
+	- Decode is exclusive of oracle and less readable than CASE expressions.

 </details>